Top Banks in Sri Lanka

-Founded in 1832, National Savings Bank serves its customers through 250 branches, 2,858 school bank units, and 279 ATMs, as well as an agency network, including 651 post offices and 3,410 sub-post offices in Sri Lanka.
+Founded in 1832, National Savings Bank is one of the oldest banks in Sri Lanka and serves its customers through 250 branches, 2,858 school bank units, and 279 ATMs, as well as an agency network, including 651 post offices and 3,410 sub-post offices in Sri Lanka.
 Headquartered in Colombo, it employs around 4,300 staff.

 As of 2016, the bank reported total assets of US$5.84 billion and a net profit of US$60.88 million.

-Established in 1961, People’s Bank is a state-owned bank.
-It provides personal banking products and services, corporate banking services, treasury services and development banking services; and overseas customer services.
+Established in 1961, People’s Bank is one of the state-owned banks in Sri Lanka.
+It provides personal banking products and services, corporate banking services, treasury services and development banking services, and overseas customer services.
 It operates out of Colombo and employs around 11,200 individuals.

-The bank comprises banking, leasing, and travels and others segments.
+The bank comprises banking, leasing, travels, and others segments.
 It manages a network of 737 branches and approximately 506 ATMs.

 As of 2016, the bank’s total assets were US$1.02 billion and net profit was US$28.89 million.

 Hatton National Bank offers banking and related services in Sri Lanka and other countries.
-Incorporated in 1888, it operates through five segments: Banking, Leasing/Hire Purchase, Property, Insurance, and Others.
+Another of the older banks in Sri Lanka, incorporated in 1888, it operates through five segments: Banking, Leasing/Hire Purchase, Property, Insurance, and Others.
 With around 4,190 employees, it is headquartered in Colombo.
 It oversees 251 branches in Sri Lanka and 485 ATMs.